-Opteka Kit: Can’t go wrong with the Opteka.
-You get a pistol grip battery pack (holds 2 batteries), lens cleaning kit and a wireless remote.
+Opteka Kit: Can’t go wrong with Opteka.
+You get a pistol grip battery pack (holds 2 batteries), a lens cleaning kit, and a wireless remote.
 The remote allows you to control your focus and toggle recording.

 Smartphone Video Accessories

-I don’t know where to begin, there’s so many.
+I don’t know where to begin, there are so many.
 What I do suggest is getting additional stabilizers as they become beneficial for when you have an extra hand and most come with free tripod mounts.

-Pistol Grip Handle: Good both dslrs and smartphones as it comes with a free mounting clip.
+Pistol Grip Handle: Good for both DSLRs and smartphones as it comes with a free mounting clip.

 Gorilla Pod: No other tripod is as versatile as this and it comes with a free smartphone mount.

 BeastGrip: + smartphone = DSLR (sort of).
-It fits every smartphone, mounts to tripod and has mounts for lights, mics, lenses etc. If you don’t have a DSLR and want more options for the phone, then you need this.
+It fits every smartphone, mounts to a tripod, and has mounts for lights, mics, lenses, etc. If you don’t have a DSLR and want more options for the phone, then you need this.
 It’s crazy.

 Wrapping It Up